-8. Reasonable Accommodation for Applicants / Employees with Disabilities: The contractor must be familiar with the requirements for and comply with the Americans with Disabilities Act and all rules and regulations established there under.
-Employers must provide reasonable accommodation in all employment activities unless to do so would cause an undue hardship.

-9. Selection of Subcontractors, Procurement of Materials and Leasing of Equipment: The contractor shall not discriminate on the grounds of race, color, religion, sex, national origin, age or disability in the selection and retention of subcontractors, including procurement of materials and leases of equipment.
-The contractor shall take all necessary and reasonable steps to ensure nondiscrimination in the administration of this contract.

-a.
-The contractor shall notify all potential subcontractors and suppliers and lessors of their EEO obligations under this contract.

-b.
-The contractor will use good faith efforts to ensure subcontractor compliance with their EEO obligations.
+- with the requirements for and comply with the Americans with Disabilities Act and all rules and regulations established there under.
+Employers must provide reasonable accommodation in all employment activities unless to do so would cause an undue hardship. - 9.
+Selection of Subcontractors, Procurement of Materials and Leasing of Equipment: The contractor shall not discriminate on the grounds of race, color, religion, sex, national origin, age or disability in the selection and retention of subcontractors, including procurement of materials and leases of equipment.
+The contractor shall take all necessary and reasonable steps to ensure nondiscrimination in the administration of this contract. - The contractor shall notify all potential subcontractors and suppliers and lessors of their EEO obligations under this contract. - The contractor will use good faith efforts to ensure subcontractor compliance with their EEO obligations.